Shayne Oliver: Early years and education

-Creation of Hood By Air
+Hood By Air

 Oliver co-founded Hood By Air in 2006 with fellow designer, Raul Lopez.
 Initially designing graphic t-shirts and sweatshirts which sold at boutiques including OAK NYC, Seven New York, and Opening Ceremony, the brand quickly amassed a cult following.
-Under Oliver's direction, Hood By Air (also known by the acronym, HBA), soon began expanding into ready-to-wear collections, displaying his technical design ability and becoming synonymous with diverse cultural reference points including queer culture and the ballroom scene, New York nightlife, high art, in addition to elements of skate and street culture.
+Under Oliver's direction, Hood By Air (also known by the acronym, HBA), soon began expanding into ready-to-wear collections, displaying Oliver's technical design ability and becoming synonymous with diverse cultural reference points including queer culture and the ballroom scene, New York nightlife, high art, in addition to elements of skate and street culture.

-Oliver, through Hood By Air, has been credited by fashion magazine Dazed with "changing the face of fashion".
-Interview Magazine stated that by "[perfecting] the union of streetwear and high fashion" Shayne "helped create the global merchandising blueprint for menswear today".
+Oliver, through Hood By Air, was credited by fashion magazine Dazed with "changing the face of fashion" in 2020.
+Interview magazine wrote that by "[perfecting] the union of streetwear and high fashion" Shayne "helped create the global merchandising blueprint for menswear today".
 Hood By Air is notable for its merging of art, music, and fashion through its design references as well as through performance art elements at its shows.
 Models at Hood By Air shows have included rapper A$AP Rocky, designer Telfar Clemens, artist Wolfgang Tilmans, and performance artist Boychild.
 Show soundtracks have been composed and performed by Arca, Total Freedom, Venus X, and Oliver himself.

 From 2012 to 2017 the brand showed regularly at both New York Fashion Week and Paris Fashion Week, as well as presenting at the Italian menswear trade show, Pitti Uomo, in 2017.
 In mid-2017, he announced a hiatus period for Hood By Air, a decision that was informed by structural challenges within the business, and a desire to temporarily create outside of a singular brand structure.
 In 2020, Oliver announced the relaunch of Hood By Air under a new business structure.
-In 2021, Hood By Air released its first campaign imagery following its return from hiatus, featuring supermodel, Naomi Campbell.
+In 2021, Hood By Air released its first campaign imagery following its return from hiatus, featuring supermodel Naomi Campbell.